|Jason RM Smith, SIGGRAPH RTL! Chair|

 There’s a number of differences, the first being the diversity and breadth of content.

-RTL! accepts submissions from any area of research or industry.
+Real-Time Live! accepts submissions from any area of research or industry.
 This means we see incredible, 100-million dollar commercial projects and amazing independent, solo projects from completely different industries side-by-side on stage.
 The breadth and quantity of submissions ensures there are always world-exclusive showcases for interesting and groundbreaking projects.

 The second reason speaks to SIGGRAPH’s roots around sharing knowledge.